deco3500-2017/Wrinkle-Free/README.md

 </ol>

 # The Testing Approach
+Next week, we planed to de the user testing of paper prototype.
+Firstly, test cases will be developed to observe the users’ reactions.
+Other than that, designers will record each action of a user and the timeslot the user spend to accomplish the tasks.Lastly, data recorded will be analysed to determine the performance of users in completing the tasks in order to find out whether our paper prototype is well designed.

 Testing Process:
 First of all, make sure everything is ready before participant arrives.
 For example, electronic prototype/paper prototype, questionnaire.
 In particular, do not let participants see the questionnaire until I hand it to them to fill out.